-- · Notification to the parents on the first bite - Examine the environment to determine what may be the cause of the biting e.g.: teething, sensory, frustration etc. - Supervise the child to prevent biting situations - After 3 bites in the same day for older toddlers and preschoolers, the biters parents will be notified that their child may need to be picked up immediately; this is at the discretion of the teachers and office staff.
-This is for the safety of the other children. - Temporary suspension if determined it may help
+- Notification to the parents on the first bite - Examine the environment to determine what may be the cause of the biting (e.g.: teething, sensory, frustration, etc.) - Supervise the child to prevent biting situations - Temporary suspension if determined it may help - Permanent suspension for cases that have become chronic or extreme

 Biting is a horrifying stage some children go through.
 It is a common phenomenon that has virtually no lasting developmental significance.
 A child who bites is not on a path towards being a discipline problem or a bad person.
-There are a number of possible explanations for why some children bite; none of which are the fault of a "bad" home, "bad" parents or "bad" teachers.
+There are a number of possible explanations for why some children bite, none of which are the fault of a "bad" home, "bad" parents or "bad" teachers.